Orpius/SDK/docs/UserGuide/index.md

 and runtime limits.
 If an agent encounters an error, exceeds policy limits, or becomes unresponsive, the Supervisor terminates the task and records the state for later analysis.
-All results—successful or not—are logged with the initiating context, timestamps, and any generated artefacts.
+All results, successful or not, are logged with the initiating context, timestamps, and any generated artefacts.

 ### Automatic Verification